SimonBiggs/scriptedforms/README.md

 # Scripted Forms

-Quickly create live-update GUIs for Python packages using Markdown and a few custom HTML elements.
+Quickly create reactive GUIs for Python packages using Markdown and a few custom HTML elements.

 ## Quick start